h2non/imaginary/README.md

 and it's typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings or Go native `image` package, and in some cases it's even 8x faster processing JPEG images.

-imaginary is used in production projects processing thousands of images per day
+imaginary is used in production processing thousands of images per day

 ## Prerequisites